LunaF28/lab02/README.md

 ### Part 3: Explore Pull and Push Operations:
 1. Delete _**"This is a typo"**_ here.
-2. Open a pull request for your branch with the commecnt "Delete a typo."
+2. Open a pull request for your branch with the comment "Delete a typo."
-3. Merge your pull request.
+3. Request approval from your Technical Lead (TL) by adding them as a reviewer for the pull request.
+4. Merge your pull request upon receiving approval from your TL.

 ### Part 4: Git Commands
 - Please complete the TODOs in `writing/git_command.md`.